SanjeevKGupta/rtsp/README.md

 ### Pre-requisite

+- `hzn` cli is installed on the target edge node and verified to be working.
 - Raspberry Pi (RPI 4 preferred.
 Works on RPI 3 as will but will notice lag)

     - RPI camera
-         - Connect RPI camera to RPI
+         - RPI camera is connected to RPI and verified to be working.
-         - Verify that it is working

     - USB camera
         - TODO